aljavier/followers-inspector/README.md

 TwitterInspector...or whatever
 ==========================================

+                  /!\ WARNING /!\
+THERE ARE SO MANY BUGS HERE, I DON'T EVEN THINK IT WORKS THE ONLY REASON I LET THIS BRANCH HERE IS FOR HECK LATER THE USE OG GNUPG I USE AT FIRST, WHICH IN THE NEW ONE I DON'T. SO, THIS VERSION IS COMPLETLY UNUSEFULL.
+                  /!\ WARNING /!\

 This script is for know who unfollowed you on `Twitter`, it works like this:
 At first run it will store all your friends in a `sqlite3` database, so when it check again the database and your current friends on twitter, retrieved